Crystalline representations and Wach modules in the relative case II: Period rings and -- representations

+For the second claim, we use the conclusion of the first claim and take the limit over $n$ to obtain the first homomorphism in \eqref{eq:cplus_gequiv}, which is injective because $\lim_n$ is left exact.
+For the second map in \eqref{eq:cplus_gequiv}, we take the product of the injective homomorphisms $\Cplusp \rightarrow \Cpplus$, for each $\pins$ (see Lemma \ref{lem:prbarp}).
+Finally, the last claim follows from the injectivity of $\Rbar/p^n \rightarrow \oplus_{\pins} \Rbarp/p^n$ and Lemma \ref{lem:injectivity_modulo}.
+This finishes our proof. \end{proof}

-Note that in \eqref{eq:cplus_gequiv} the left term admits a natural action of $G_R$, the middle term admits a natural action of $\prod_{\pins}\GRp$ and the right term admits a natural action of $\prod_{\pins} \GRhatp$.
-The two homomorphisms in \eqref{eq:cplus_gequiv} are compatible with these actions.
-Moreover, from \cite[Remarque 3.3.2]{brinon-relatif} the middle term of \eqref{eq:cplus_gequiv} can be equipped with an action of $G_R$ and the left homomorphism is equivariant with respect to this action of $G_R$.
+Note that in \eqref{eq:cplus_gequiv} the leftmost term admits a natural action of $G_R$, the middle term admits a natural action of $\prod_{\pins}\GRp$ and the rightmost term admits a natural action of $\prod_{\pins} \GRhatp$.
+The two homomorphisms in \eqref{eq:cplus_gequiv} are compatible with these respective actions.
+Moreover, from \cite[Remarque 3.3.2]{brinon-relatif} the middle term of \eqref{eq:cplus_gequiv} may be equipped with an action of $G_R$ and the left homomorphism in \eqref{eq:cplus_gequiv} is equivariant with respect to this action of $G_R$.